 Perhaps one of the biggest risks (if not the biggest) during this period of pandemic spread is the fluctuation in your workforce.
-With the strict guidance around self-quarantining periods and their length (14 days), this can leave significant gaps in your workforce and leave you unprepared and unable to respond.
-It is important to ensure you are keeping track of the number of employees who are absent and for how long they will be out due to illness, self-quarantine, dependent care needs related to COVID-19, or other reasons.
+With the strict guidance around self-quarantining periods and their length (14 days), this can leave significant gaps in your workforce and leave you unprepared and unable to respond to customers and other business needs.
+Using the guidelines above as a way to keep employees healthy is the best way to reduce these workforce challenges.
+In addition, it is important to ensure you are keeping track of the number of employees who are absent and for how long they will be out due to illness, self-quarantine, dependent care needs related to COVID-19 or other reasons.